bcdurden/kubecon/README.md

 TBD: Cover turning Longhorn's 12% resource request down

 ## Harvester Kubeconfig
-This demo makes use of Harvester as a singleton K8S cluster in order to provide infrastrcture-based services such as code and image stores.
+This demo makes use of Harvester as a static singleton K8S cluster in order to provide infrastrcture-based services such as code and image stores.
 Download the kubeconfig from the Harvester UI console in the `Support` section.
 Once downloaded, you can use `kubecm` to merge the downloaded kubeconfig with your main kubeconfig.
 It's important to set the name of the context to something that can be represented as a simple string.
 I used `harvester` as it was simple and straight-forward.

 ## Concepts